d-low/d-low.com_v3/README.md

 - **Bugs**:
   - Rendering
-    - [ ] On Firefox desktop and mobile the tiles on the home page aren't rendered properly
+    - [x] On Firefox desktop and mobile the tiles on the home page aren't rendered properly
       - This is caused by setting `display: flex;` on the parent `<ul>`.
 Can we still have the items rendered properly and use the flex blox layout?
 Or do we need to resort to the technique seen [here](http://d-low.com/demos/inline-block-with-expanded-item-bottom-margin.html)?
     - [ ] On Safari mobile the home page hero image doesn't cover the viewport properly as seen on an iPhone 5
     - [ ] Need to account for address bar in mobile browsers and show down arrow on home page above the fold
+    - [ ] Site doesn't render on IE 11.
   - Mobile site header
     - [ ] Fix sticky hover on mobile after clicking on link.
 Solutions discussed [here](http://stackoverflow.com/questions/2741816/is-it-possible-to-force-ignore-the-hover-pseudoclass-for-iphone-ipad-users/27680370#40617793) and [here](https://www.jonathanfielding.com/an-introduction-to-interaction-media-features/)
     - [ ] Site header can be shorter (see Stitcher's playbar for an example)
     - [ ] More elegant side fade out styles, or remove when link hover/active
   - `generate_content.rb`
   - [ ] Sort images by file name
   - [ ] Sort top level links by filen name

 - **Future Work**:
   - Admin